baltimoreblacktechies/100daysOfCode-2021/100DaysOfCode_Dylan/README.md

 Lol, over did the readme page, made a github pages site and added badges for 100 days of code.
 Also fixed some of the caching issues.

+## Day 5

+Does work count?
+Worked on a visualization with [Manim](https://github.com/ManimCommunity/manim/) for an upcoming presentation.
+I fixed a bug with my CI in my research code, and I read up on using CSE for FMM + means of numerically calculating Cauchy integrals incase I want to go down the numerical FMM route (with Laurent series) for the equations I've been wrestling with.
+Also fixed a bug or two with the BBT 100 Days of code CI.